dotkernel/dotkernel/docs/Tutorials/Creating-a-Contact-Us-Page/02-creating-the-contact-controller.md

 ## Display a contact us menu item

-We will used the already configured navigation service.
+We will use the already configured navigation service.
 Menu items are defined in the configuration file `config/autoload/navigation.global.php`.
 Add a new entry in the main_menu navigation container.
 The array order is reflected in the menu items parsing order.

 ```php
 return [